Germany Bans Prostitution During Pandemic. Sex Workers Say That Creates New Dangers

 Adaire, who identifies as a transgender female, asked NPR to use her professional name for fear of revealing her work to her family and the police.

-She says she now earns a quarter of what she made before the shutdown by working in online porn and by defying the ban by meeting a handful of regular clients who she knows aren't cops.
+She says she now earns a quarter of what she made before the shutdown by working in online porn and by defying the ban by meeting a handful of regular clients who she knows aren't police officers.
 But one client, she says, used the threat of a police fine to take advantage of her.

 "He demanded more stuff than usual for a quite low price, and I accepted," Adaire says.
 "I was like, 'OK, I can do it.'
 And then afterwards, he was not fully satisfied and he demanded back one-third of the cash."

 She says she didn't know what to do.
 "And usually I don't do that because I think, 'OK, I got naked for you.
 I had sex with you.
 And it doesn't meet your expectations.
-I'm sorry, but I can't do anything about it,'" she says.
-"And then I was like, 'OK, you can just call the police on me.
+I'm sorry, but I can't do anything about it,' " she says.
+"And then I was like, 'OK, you can just call the police on me.'
 And he was also a bit angry and I was a bit scared.
 So I just walked home and cried a bit."

 Alina Prophet, who works at a community center for sex workers that is mostly funded by the city of Hamburg, says the ban means the workers are now just as vulnerable as their counterparts in much of the world where prostitution is illegal.